A solar cover in use as a pool heater

 Solar pool covers can be one of the most cost-effective and practical solutions for evaporation reduction to increase your pool’s efficiency.
 They can be a bit cumbersome to use but have huge benefits.

 Solar covers are typically made of plastic and look almost like bubble wrap.
-They limit evaporation from the pool while simultaneously allowing the sun to heat the pool naturally.
+They limit evaporation while simultaneously allowing the sun to heat the pool naturally.
 Solar covers are hands down one of the highest impact upgrades you can make to your pool.

 Suppose you cannot put the cover on yourself.
-In that case, you can get one that automatically deploys and retracts, which is more expensive but a good option for many people.
+In that case, you can get one that automatically deploys and retracts, which is more expensive but is still a good option for many people.

 Solid Pool Blanket